Guide to using breatheHR Expense Management

 We’ve also given you the ability to store a scanned receipt against the expense.
 Lots of people now use mobile phones to take a photo of a receipt and then email it to themselves.
 Just save that file and upload it to breatheHR to keep copies of all your receipts together!

-I can carry on logging expenses if I choose by clicking the log a new expense link.
+I can carry on logging expenses if I choose by clicking the add a new expense link.
 I could also view my claim at any time.
 Lets do that now;

 Submitting an expense claim